Skip to content Skip to sidebar Skip to footer

 In the land of blood and honey

 “In the Land of Blood and Honey” is a 2011 war drama film that was shot in Montenegro, among other locations.
 The film was directed by Angelina Jolie and is set during the Bosnian War in the 1990s.
-It tells the story of a Bosnian woman and a Serbian man who is romantically involved before the war but find themselves on opposite sides of the conflict.
+It tells the story of a Bosnian woman and a Serbian man who are romantically involved before the war but find themselves on opposite sides of the conflict.

 Ayla and Daniel